Brazil refused to back new IMF aid for Greece, says billions at risk

-The abstention by Brazil from the IMF decision was revealed in an unusual public statement on Wednesday, highlighting growing frustration in emerging nations with Fund policy to rescue debt-laden Europeans.
+The abstention by Latin American states from the IMF decision was revealed by their Brazilian representative in an unusual public statement on Wednesday, highlighting growing frustration in emerging nations with Fund policy to rescue debt-laden Europeans.

-"Recent developments in Greece confirm some of our worst fears," said Paulo Nogueira Batista, Brazil's executive director at the IMF, who also represents 10 small nations in Central and South America, the Caribbean, Asia and Africa.
-Batista clarified on Wednesday that he was speaking only for himself.
+"Recent developments in Greece confirm some of our worst fears," said Paulo Nogueira Batista, Brazil's executive director at the IMF, who also represents 10 small nations in Central and South America and the Caribbean.

-"Implementation (of Greece's reform programme) has been unsatisfactory in almost all areas; growth and debt sustainability assumptions continue to be over-optimistic," said Batista, criticising the IMF executive board's decision on Monday to release 1.7 billion euros of rescue loans to Greece.
+"Implementation (of Greece's reform program) has been unsatisfactory in almost all areas; growth and debt sustainability assumptions continue to be over-optimistic," said Batista, criticizing the IMF executive board's decision on Monday to release 1.7 billion euros of rescue loans to Greece.

-This raised to 28.4 billion euros ($37.6 billion) the total amount of funds the IMF has so far committed to Greece - an amount that Athens might default on if the euro zone does not step in with more relief, Batista warned.
+This raised to 28.4 billion euros ($37.6 billion) the total amount of funds the IMF has so far committed to Greece - an amount that Athens might default on if it gets ditched by its euro zone partners, Batista warned.

 He was pointing to a separate report published by the IMF on Wednesday, which said that if Greek reforms derail and European governments withdraw their support, then Athens' "capacity to repay the Fund would likely be insufficient".